 With ancient oaks and grand historic buildings, the campuses of the Virginia Military Institute (VMI) and Washington & Lee University (W&L) are lovely places to enjoy an antebellum stroll.
 The VMI campus also offers The VMI Museum, which chronicles the creation and development of VMI and the amazing contributions of its alumni to American history.

 Experience the Virginia Horse Center

 One of the finest equestrian centers in the United States, the 600-acre Virginia Horse Center is a beautiful facility for state, national, and international horse competitions and events.
 Visitors can tour the stables and show rings, and view steeplechase, timber, and carriage courses.
 Note: Entrance is free, but some events may have a minimal charge.
 (540) 464-2950

 Watch the Cadet Parade

 Most Friday afternoons in the spring and fall, the cadets at the Virginia Military Institute march in full dress uniform on the school’s parade grounds.
 This much-loved tradition of patriotic pomp and circumstance is a great spectacle and a truly unique Lexington experience.

 Visit the George Marshall Museum

 Located adjacent to the to the Virginia Military Institute, the fascinating George C. Marshall Museum chronicles the life and achievements of George C. Marshall, organizer of victory in World War II and author of the Marshall Plan.
 Note: The museum does ask for a donation.
 (540) 463-7103

 Visit Lee Chapel & Museum

-The great Confederate general, much of his family, and even his trusted horse, Traveler, are all buried here in this lovely little chapel on the Washington and Lee campus.
+The great Confederate general, much of his family, and even his trusted horse, Traveler, are all buried here in this lovely little chapel on the Washington & Lee campus.
 The chapel museum houses many items that belonged to Lee and his family, as well as the famous Edward Valentine statue portraying General Lee resting on the battlefield.
-(540)458-8768
+(540) 458-8768